-He specializes in strategy, geopolitics, energy security, natural resources and economic warfare.
+He specializes in strategy, geopolitics, energy security and natural resources.
 Newsweek Magazine called him a "tireless and independent advocate of energy security," the business magazine Poder called him "one of the most recognizable figures in modern energy and security issues," and Esquire Magazine included him in its list of America's Best and Brightest.
 Dr. Luft has published numerous studies and articles on security and energy issues in various newspapers and publications such as Foreign Affairs, Foreign Policy, The American Interest, the National Interest, Commentary Magazine, LA Times, The Washington Post and The Wall Street Journal.

 He is co-author of Energy Security Challenges for the 21st Century (2009,) Turning Oil into Salt: Energy Independence Through Fuel Choice (2009) and Petropoly: The Collapse of America's Energy Security Paradigm (2012).
 He is author of Beer, Bacon and Bullets: Culture in Coalition Warfare from Gallipoli to Iraq.

 He appears frequently in the media and consults to various think tanks and news organizations worldwide and testifies before committees of the U.S. Congress.
 He holds degrees in international relations, international economics and strategic studies and a doctorate in strategic studies from the Paul H. Nitze School of Advanced International Studies (SAIS,) Johns Hopkins University.